 We can also guide you through what is known as the Public Law Outline process.
 In most cases this means that the Social Services Department will want to arrange a meeting with the parent(s) to see if it is possible to reach an agreement about what needs to happen to protect the child from harm so that Court proceedings can be avoided.
 We are happy to attend all such meetings with you, speak on your behalf and give you clear advice so as to try and achieve the best possible outcome for you and your children.

-We also provide advice where children are voluntarily accommodated and are happy to attend Child Protection Conferences.
+We also provide advice where children are voluntarily accommodated.

 Legal Aid is available to parents and may also be available to other parties connected to the case.